Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 Creating a SMART Log

-smartctl -x [NAMEOFTHEHARDDRIVE]Example:
+smartctl -x [NAMEFIXED]

-If the hard drive can no longer be accessed using Smartctl, you can pull up the required information using the hdparm program.
+If the hard disk can no longer be accessed using Smartctl, you can use the hdparm program to retrieve the necessary information.
+How to install hdparm:

 CentOS